MakingSense/development-guidelines/git-workflow/conventions.md

 You can extend it to `vM.m.b`, `vM.m.b.p`, `vM.m.b.p-notes` as you see fit, but at the very least, stick to the `vM.m` (major, minor version) as a start.

+If you're building an environment that is naturally versioned with four numbers (like .NET builds), then use four numbers instead of three.
+If you're building in an environment with does not have a natural versioning system, stick to [semver](http://semver.org/).

 Bad examples:

 - `version-0.1`